corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/archiving/archiving-setup.md

 You can use Archive service commands to mark archivable items in your vault, archive them, and restore transactions from the archive when necessary.

 {{< note >}}
 Due to its in-memory design, the Archive Service is most effective and efficient for smaller ledgers & frequent archiving events.
-For scenarios that don't fit these constraints, you should consider building your required archiving logic within the application itself. this introduction incluldes advice on steps to [make your CorDapps archive-friendly](#making-archive-friendly-cordapps).
+For scenarios that don't fit these constraints, you should consider building your required archiving logic within the application itself.
+This introduction includes advice on [making your CorDapps archive-friendly](#making-archive-friendly-cordapps).
 {{< /note >}}

 The Archive Service consists of the following: